Paras-245/notes/dsa with cpp/24_Maths for Dsa.md

 - if we go with this approach it can give time limit exceeded
 ## Sieve of Eratosthenes:
 The Sieve of Eratosthenes is a simple and ancient algorithm for finding all prime numbers up to a specified limit.The algorithm works by iteratively marking the multiples of each prime number, starting with 2, and then moving on to the next unmarked number until all numbers up to the limit have been considered.
 Any unmarked numbers that remain are prime.
+- but this does not work good when we have n so large
 - its time complexity : O(n*(log(logn)))

 ## Gcd / Hcf: